mqrc81/IDPA-Jahreszahlen/README.md

 ## Using Jahreszahlen

-To use the application, visit [jahreszahlen.herokuapp.com](https://jahreszahlen.herokuapp.com) und registrieren Sie sich dort.
+To use the application, visit [jahreszahlen.herokuapp.com](https://jahreszahlen.herokuapp.com) and register a new account.

 In order to use this application from the point of view of a teacher and be able to create custom topics and events, ask an existing teacher to promote your account.